-Each summer academy provides you with daily activity summaries, supplies lists, ordering information, and a draft letter to families.
-But putting on a great summer camp is more than having good activities.
-Whether you're new to hosting a summer camp or a veteran, we've outlined 5 things you'll want to get right from the start.
+Each STEM Experience provides you with daily activity summaries, supplies lists, ordering information, and a draft letter to families.
+But putting on a great STEM Experience is more than having good activities.
+Whether you're new to hosting a STEM program or a veteran, we've outlined 5 things you'll want to get right from the start.

-Check out our tips and resources, and join the conversation on our STEM Summer Playbook Facebook group to let us know if you have other tips we can learn from!
+Check out our tips and resources, and join the conversation on our STEM Experience Playbook Facebook group to let us know if you have other tips we can learn from!

 - Put Safety First

-With vaccinations widely available for everyone aged 12 years and older, in-person camps should consider the most recent guidance from the CDC to protect all students and adults from COVID-19 risks.
+With vaccinations widely available for everyone aged 6 months and older, in-person STEM Experiences should consider the most recent guidance from the CDC to protect all students and adults from COVID-19 risks.
 These precautions should be taken in addition to best practices for safety outlined in resources such as the Opportunity Project's standards.

-Review the CDC Guidance for Operating Youth Camps (revised May 28, 2021)
+Review the CDC Guidance for Operating Safe In-Person Learning (revised May 27, 2022)

 Review the Opportunity Project's Out-of-School Time Standards, giving special attention to the Safe, Healthy, and Supportive Environment standards.